Commercial Real Estate Asset Classes: A Complete Guide

 Life sciences properties encompass research laboratories, biotech facilities, and pharmaceutical manufacturing plants.
 The life sciences sector is driven by innovation, scientific research, and demand for specialized facilities to support biomedical advancements.

 Investing in life sciences real estate requires understanding the unique needs of tenants, regulatory requirements, and industry trends.
-Proximity to academic institutions, healthcare clusters, and innovation hubs can enhance the value of life sciences properties over time.
+Proximity to academic institutions, healthcare clusters, and innovation hubs can enhance the value of life sciences properties over time, but these assets may be subject to greater risks given their dedicated use which may limit an asset’s re-use.

 12. Special Purpose